Tour de France 2010 vs 2009: Which is Harder So Far?

 So far in the 2010 Tour de France, we have seen plenty of drama including crashes, cobbles, hills, and headbutts.
 Some of the favorites have left the race, and others have seen their dreams of a podium finish fade away.

-the top 15 riders and he was then able to catch back up with Schleck and Contador briefly, when he went straight to the front again to set tempo just one more time before Schleck and Contador attacked and dropped the rest for good.
+After such a hard effort, Chris peeled off and rode at a slightly lower pace to recover, putting out 5.6 w/kg for the next ten minutes.
+This effort still kept him in the top 15 riders and he was then able to catch back up with Schleck and Contador briefly, when he went straight to the front again to set tempo just one more time before Schleck and Contador attacked and dropped the rest for good.
 This last pull was almost 3 minutes long and he averaged 432 watts or 6.75w/kg for that effort.

 This 2010 Stage 9 effort from Chris actually compares very closely with his performance on Stage 9 last year, which saw the riders go over the Tourmalet and Andy Schleck suffer a very unfortunate flat with just 4 miles to go.
 Chris waited for Andy and paced him back in the final stretch of the race, averaging 400 watts during this 3.5 minute stretch which included several technical corners where he actually coasted at zero watts with 9 all-out efforts well above 600 watts.